-Windows, external doors and joinery

-Repair category 2

-Notes Evidence of decay/weathering was noted to roof line timbers/fascias/areas of external joinery which will deteriorate if left unattended.
-Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
+Windows, external doors and joinery Repair category 2 Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
 Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
-It is assumed that replacement windows and doors comply with relevant building and fire regulations.
+Some double glazed units are defective having failed and allowed condensation to form between the panes.
+Repairs, including the replacement of defective units, will be required.